-Whether a candidate is using their own vehicle or one provided by LCH or Parkers, (which must be arranged beforehand), the assessor will be looking for both the exterior and interior of the car to be suitably prepared to a standard as would reasonably be expected to undertake the task described above.
-Please note that if using one of Parkers fleet, candidates will still be expected to bring with them any items they deem necessary to enhance the preparation of the car and comfort of the client.
+Whether you are using your own vehicle or one provided by LCH or Parkers, (which must be arranged beforehand), the assessor will be looking for both the exterior and interior of the car to be suitably prepared to a standard as would reasonably be expected to undertake the task described above.
+Please note that if using a car provided by LCH or Parkers, you will still be expected to bring with you any items you deem necessary to enhance the preparation of the car and comfort of the client.

-The candidate will need to display an understanding of the legal requirements in relation to roadworthiness and basic maintenance to ensure a chauffeur vehicle is fit for purpose.
-We appreciate part of this requires a familiarly with the vehicle being used on the day so arrangements will be made for candidates to familiarise themselves with the Audi A8L if using one of Parkers fleet and timings will take that into account.
+You will need to display an understanding of the legal requirements in relation to roadworthiness and basic maintenance to ensure a chauffeur vehicle is fit for purpose.
+We appreciate part of this requires a familiarly with the vehicle being used on the day so arrangements will be made for candidates to familiarise themselves with the vehicle if using one of LCH or Parkers fleet and timings will take that into account.

 Roadcraft and understanding of the Highway Code

-During the practical assessment the candidate will be continually tested on all core competences relating to a chauffeur’s role.
-A significant part will be expecting the candidate to display a high standard of driving ability-encompassing car control, hazard perception and knowledge of the Highway Code.
-In addition, a strong emphasis will be placed on candidates being able to display a driving style that maximises client comfort at all times.
+During the practical assessment you will be continually tested on all core competences relating to a chauffeur’s role.
+A significant part will be expecting you to display a high standard of driving ability-encompassing car control, hazard perception and knowledge of the Highway Code.
+In addition, a strong emphasis will be placed on you being able to display a driving style that maximises client comfort at all times.